 Youth sports leagues at the YMCA of Greater Brandywine are available for children ages 3-15 with four seasons offered annually.
 Below are answers to some of our most frequently asked questions.
 Visit your local branch or contact any member of our sports team with additional questions.

-Does my child have to be a Y member to participate?
+Does my child have to be a member of the YMCA to participate?

 When are the games/practices?